Skip to main content

 Low-light performance

-N-type ABC cells perform well in low-light and overcast conditions — a significant advantage for UK installations where cloudy days are common.
+N-type ABC cells perform well in low-light and overcast conditions, an advantage for UK installations where cloudy days are common.
 Aiko panels maintain a higher percentage of their rated output in diffuse light compared to standard PERC panels.

 How much do Aiko solar panels cost in the UK?